googleforgames/quilkin/docs/src/filters/local_rate_limit.md

 # LocalRateLimit

 The LocalRateLimit filter controls the frequency at which packets received downstream are forwarded upstream by the proxy.
+Rate limiting is done independently per source (IP, Port) combination.

 #### Filter name
 ```text